Pilot, passenger presumed dead in Louisiana helicopter crash

-THIBODAUX, La.
-(AP) — A pilot and passenger are presumed dead after the crash Friday of a helicopter in a south Louisiana marsh, a local government official said.
+THIBODAUX, La. — A pilot and passenger are presumed dead after the crash Friday of a helicopter in a south Louisiana marsh, a local government official said.

 The sheriff’s office in coastal Lafourche Parish got a call from a witness who saw the aircraft going down about 10:15 a.m. in south Louisiana wetlands.
 The wreckage was found in a marshy area about 2:45 p.m., parish President Archie Chaisson told reporters.

-“It appears that the aircraft nosedived and basically sunk into the mud, so there’s very little of the aircraft above the water line,” Chaisson said.
+“It appears that the aircraft nose-dived and basically sunk into the mud, so there’s very little of the aircraft above the water line,” Chaisson said.
 A part of the fuselage was found about 150 yards (140 meters) away, he said.

 The bodies had not been found as of Friday afternoon, according to the official.